 This guide was created to provide patrons with basic information on a variety of today's apps for the study and practice of law.
 In addition, we have included a page on apps that can assist with personal and professional organization and productivity.

 Please note: The apps listed in this guide are not endorsed by the law school or library in any way; rather they are listed as a product of research into the most popular and helpful apps for the law and legal communities.

 There are hundreds of apps that relate to the legal field, and the number continues to grow.
 We have only listed a sampling of some of the most popular legal apps here.
-If you feel that we have left out one that ought to be included, please let us know in the Suggest Other Apps box to the left.
+If you feel that we have left out one that ought to be included, please let us know by emailing the guide author, Ashley Ahlbrand.